 I love using my Thai language again.
-I don’t use it much when I’m home in the US so when I go to Thailand, I’m a bit rusty, especially on the reading and writing part.
+I don’t use it much when I’m home in the US, so when I go to Thailand, I’m a bit rusty, especially on the reading and writing part.
 It didn’t take long though to pick it back up again as it is a necessity to get around as well as becoming the unofficial translator for my American and Thai families.
-My very favorite part about the language is the shock value Thais have when I speak Thai back to them after they spoke to me in English.
-Thai is a tonal language and it’s an extremely difficult for non-native speakers to get the proper accent when speaking.
+My favorite part about the language is the shock value Thais have when I speak Thai back to them after they speak to me in English.
+Thai is a tonal language and it’s extremely difficult for non-native speakers to get the proper accent when speaking.
 They are constantly shocked that I speak Thai like a native.
-Without fail, almost all of my conversations with strangers start with them being shocked at how well or clearly I speak in Thai.
-It’s such a fun little shock factor experience that I never get tired of due to the fact that it tends to lead to many conversations that follow.
+Without fail, almost all of my conversations with strangers start with them being shocked at how well or I speak in Thai.
+It’s a fun little shock factor experience that I never tire of since it tends to lead to many subsequent conversations.
 It usually goes like this:

 I usually tell them I’m half Thai half American.
-Then the Ah ha moment and a relief that they don’t have to try to communicate with me in English.
-The next series of questions they usually follow with is: “Is your mother Thai?
+Then the Ah-ha moment and a relief that they don’t have to try to communicate with me in English.
+The next series of questions they usually follow is: “Is your mother Thai?
 Where is she from?”

-Then we just go from there and I get to know so many people this way.
+Then we just went from there, and I got to know many people this way.
 It’s an icebreaker moment for me almost every single time.
-It allows me to have many great conversations with strangers as well as practice my Thai at every opportunity I get.
-I’ve made many contacts, friends and find out many local, inside scoops this way.
-They usually tell me the best places to see, visit, eat, and do.
+It allows me to have many great conversations with strangers and practice my Thai at every opportunity.
+I’ve made many contacts and friends and discovered many local inside scoops this way.
+They usually tell me the best places to visit, eat, and do.
 I also get the much cheaper Thai prices, menu, and fees reserved only for locals.
-Foreigners get charged the higher rates for those things in Thailand, I’m not exactly sure why but it’s always been this way for as long as I can remember.
+Foreigners get charged higher rates for those things in Thailand.
+I’m not exactly sure why but it’s always been this way for as long as I can remember.

-2. Introducing my kids to my Thai family, the culture and language.
+2. Introducing my kids to my Thai family, the culture, and the language.

-It’s endearing to teach them to speak and wai in Thai.
+It’s endearing to teach them to speak Wai in Thai.
 (Traditional greeting where you place your palms together like a prayer).
-They picked up a few words and it’s fun to see them acclimating so quickly.
-This trip makes me realize how valuable it is to speak more than one language and what a special gift it would be to my children to teach them a new language besides English.
+They picked up a few words, and it’s fun to see them acclimating so quickly.
+This trip made me realize how valuable it is to speak more than one language and what a special gift it would be to my children to teach them a new language besides English.
 They met many cousins and new friends while in Thailand.
 Watching them interact with Thai children despite the language barrier confirms my belief that play is a universally spoken language.

 3. Eating dinner with my family.

 Let me rephrase that.
 FEASTING thanksgiving style each evening with my Surin family.
 Nightly.
-Each night had a different flavor profile and each household, there are 3 in my family, brings a complimentary dish to share together.
+Each night had a different flavor profile, and each household, there are 3 in my family, brought a complimentary dish to share together.
 Everyone sits in a circle on a straw mat on the floor in a circle with food set in the middle.
-As is customary in Thailand your feet are always tucked away from food.
-Every meal is a family style feast.
-That means there’s a few main dishes in the middles, several complimenting side dishes, plates of vegetables and a few different types of chili dips or relishes and then rice on our individual plate.
-Each person has a plate with rice and spoon so you can scoop out small amounts of food to your rice plate from whatever dish is closet to you.
+As is customary in Thailand, your feet are always tucked away from food.
+Every meal is a family-style feast.
+That means there are a few main dishes in the middle, several complimenting side dishes, plates of vegetables, a few different types of chili dips or relishes, and then rice on our individual plates.
+Each person has a plate with rice and a spoon so you can scoop out small amounts of food to your rice plate from whatever dish is closest to you.
 Then you pass around the dishes to one another the entire meal.
-Meanwhile, there’s none-stop talking, chatting, and laughing the entire time.
-We eat dinner late, usually after dark, so the overhead florescent lights are turned on and that usually attract bugs like crazy.
-Every other minute or so a bug or two would land on our plates.
-My Thai would family just scoop them out and continues on as if nothing happens.
-My kids on the other hand, freaked the heck out and screamed like one of those harmless bugs was about to chomp down on their faces!
+Meanwhile, there’s non-stop talking, chatting, and laughing.
+We eat dinner late, usually after dark, so the overhead fluorescent lights are turned on, attracting bugs like crazy.
+Every other minute or so, a bug or two would land on our plates.
+My Thai family scooped them out and continued as if nothing had happened.
+My kids, on the other hand, freaked the heck out and screamed like one of those harmless bugs was about to chomp down on their faces!
 I’d then scoop out the bugs from their plates then it’d take the kids a minute or two to calm down until the next bug landed on their plates again.
 My Thai family usually laughed hysterically at each episode.
-The other Thai kids just looked on with wide eyes at us as if we were from Mars.
+The other Thai kids looked on with wide eyes at us as if we were from Mars.
 Our nightly feast never had less than 10 people per night.
-In addition to that, my family also takes in at least 3 other village members, family or not, to join us nightly for dinner.
+In addition, my family also takes in at least 3 other village members, family or not, to join us nightly for dinner.
 These folks either don’t have other family members with them anymore or don’t have much to eat.
 One little girl lives next door with her cousins since both parents work in Bangkok and left her with family members to raise.
-My family takes her in, feeds her and lets her sleep at our house if and when she wants to.
+My family takes her in, feeds her, and lets her sleep at our house if and when she wants to.
 They all look out for each other in good and hard times.

 4. Daily Night markets.